Judiciary of Kenya

 The Judiciary of Kenya is the system of courts that interprets and applies the law in Kenya.
-After the promulgation of the constitution of Kenya in 2010, the general public, through parliament, sought to reform the judiciary.
+After the promulgation of the Constitution of Kenya in 2010, the general public, through parliament, sought to reform the judiciary.
 Parliament passed the Magistrates and Judges Vetting Act of 2011.
 A major part of reforming the judiciary was the vetting of Magistrates and Judges in an attempt to weed out unsuitable ones.
 The Judicature Act has also been amended to raise the minimum number of Magistrates and Judges allowing more judicial officers to be hired.
 More magistrates and judges are needed to clear the backlog of cases that have caused great delay in the conclusion of cases and to staff new courts.
 New courts are needed to bring the courts closer to the people which is in line with devolution, a major principle written into the Constitution of 2010.
 New courts like the High Court opened in Garissa in November 2014 is a good example.
 In the past residents of North Eastern Kenya had to go all the way to Embu to access a High Court.

 Courts

-The Judiciary of Kenya consists of five Superior courts made up of the Supreme Court, Court of Appeals, High Court, Industrial Court, Environment and Land Court.
-The subordinate courts consist of the Magistrate Court, Courts Martial and Kadhi Court.
-According to the Kenyan constitution, the judiciary is the main actor when it comes to solving primary disputes, including more serious ones such as heinous crime.
-The main mission is the establishment of peace in society through law and order.
+The Judiciary of Kenya consists of three Superior courts; the Supreme Court, Court of Appeal, High Court.
+The Employment & Labor Relations Court, the Environment & Land Court are considered to have the same status as the High Court.
+The subordinate courts consist of the Magistrates Courts, Courts Martial, Small Claims Courts, Kadhi Courts, Tribunals and the Courts Martial.

 Supreme Court of Kenya

 The Supreme Court is the highest court in Kenya, and all other courts are bound by its decisions.
-It was established under Article 163 of the Constitution as the final arbiter and interpreter of the Constitution.
+It is established under Article 163 of the Constitution as the final arbiter and interpreter of the Constitution.

 It comprises the Chief Justice of Kenya who is the President of the Court, the Deputy Chief Justice who is the Vice-President of the Court and five other Judges.
 It sits at the Supreme Court Building (formerly the Court of Appeal in Nairobi Central Business District), and has to have a quorum of five judges.

+The Supreme Court of Kenya has designated roles that are defined under section 3 of the Supreme Courts Act of 2011.

 Court of Appeal

-This court handles appeal cases from the High Court and as prescribed by Parliament.
-It will constitute no less than 12 judges and will be headed by a President elected by the Court of Appeal judges among themselves.
+This court handles appeal cases from the High Court, the Environment & Land Court and the Employment & Labor Relations Court as prescribed by Parliament.
+It has between 12 (minimum) and 30 (maximum) judges.
+The Court of Appeal is headed by a President elected by the Court of Appeal judges among themselves.
 The current President of the Court of Appeal is Justice Daniel Musinga.

 Each station of the court is led by a Presiding Judge.